Visiting Policies |

 Visiting is restricted in the ICU/CCU units to members of immediate family and clergy.
 Two people may visit at a time during each 30-minute session.
 No children under 12 years of age are allowed in the ICU/CCU units.
 Visits are limited to 30-minute intervals each day.
 The times are:

-Please do not enter the ICU/CCU units until you are called by the patient representative.
+Please do not enter the ICU/CCU units until you are called by the patient representative or volunteer.
 On occasion, visiting times may be delayed.
 Do not be alarmed.
 This could happen for a number of reasons.
-The patient representative will keep you informed concerning the situation and will call you when the visiting period begins.
+The patient representative or volunteer will keep you informed concerning the situation and will call you when the visiting period begins.

 You will enter the ICU/CCU units through their respective sub-waiting areas.
 Please lift the wall phone receiver to let staff know you are present and waiting to come in.
 If no one responds to your call, please push the receive button again.
 When visiting, please do not empty bedpans or urinals in the patient’s room.
 Nursing staff will do this, as they have to measure the patient’s output of fluid.